Eneroth3/ordbok-lib/README.md

 ## Install

-1. Copy files from ``modules/`` into your extension's directory.
+1. Copy files from `modules/` into your extension's directory.
-2. Replace the wrapping ``OrdbolLib`` module with the wrapping module of your extension.
+2. Replace the wrapping `OrdbolLib` module with the wrapping module of your extension.
+3. Update require statements to refer to the files in your extension.
-3. Require the script(s) from your own extension.
+4. Require the script(s) from your own extension.

 ## Usage

 See class and method [documentation for Ordbok](http://www.rubydoc.info/github/Eneroth3/ordbok/), or the [Example Extension](examples/Hello%20World/).

-## Resource file specification
+### Resource file specification

 [Resource file specification](lang_specification.md)